perseas/Pyrseas/docs/testing.rst

  - Invoke ``tox``.
-This will create virtualenvs in a ``.tox`` subdirectory, install Pyrseas and its prerequisites (Psycopg2 and PyYAML) into each virtualenv and run the unit tests for each combination of Postgres and Python.
+This will create virtualenvs in a ``.tox`` subdirectory, install Pyrseas and its prerequisites (Psycopg and PyYAML) into each virtualenv and run the unit tests for each combination of Postgres and Python.